 Speakers use swearwords in daily conversation as part of habits and intentions which be understood by both of speakers.
 The function of swearwords is to express an anger, hostility, surprise or similarly intense emotions.

-Andang and Bram (2018, p.
-2) observe in Indonesia, In daily conversations, if speakers use swear words in an appropriate way, it is likely that they may cause embarrassment to (non)native speakers of the target language.
+Andang and Bram (2018) observe in Indonesia, in daily conversations, if speakers use swear words in an appropriate way, it is likely that they may cause embarrassment to (non)native speakers of the target language.
 Cultural knowledge on the language being studied becomes inevitable, including the profanities or bad language or swearwords.
 There are four criteria in using swearwords.
 First, curse uses taboo words.
 The use of taboo words in cursing is to emphasis the message which wish to be conveyed by the speakers.
 Second, even though these taboo words are used in cursing, these words have not much weight in meaning.
 Third, due to the constraint of lexical, phrasal, and syntactic, cursing is considered as a type of formulaic language.
 The last is cursing reflects speakers' feeling and attitude.
 In addition to these criteria, the author notes in this chapter that some types of swearwords have entered into societies and language which never been used by them before, as a result of an immigration.
-Swearword is included in sociolinguistics in which certainly related to how the language is used, including its use in abusive swearing and cursing.
-Swearword is a form of expression that is spontaneously thrown by people when they are in a pressure or stress and not in a good situation or condition (Kisyani, 1985, p.
-26-27).

 Swearwords or profanities are the forms of spontaneous reaction people would utter when they experience emotional events or seeing, watching, hearing, and listening to unusual events.
-Some people could hold-upswearing or barely swearing, but other people may freely swear words as theirfeelings' reactions (Andang and Bram, 2018, p.
-2).
-Goddard (2015, p.
-189-218) also explains how the use of swear/curse words can be affected by perceptions of familiarity, solidarity, and mutuality.

-Zenner and Devriendt (2017) classify swearwords into five categories, those are "behavior, "psychology", "personality", "sexuality" and "others".
+Some people could hold-upswearing or barely swearing, but other people may freely swear words as their feelings' reactions (Andang & Bram, 2018).
+Goddard (2015) also explains how the use of swear/curse words can be affected by perceptions of familiarity, solidarity, and mutuality.
+Zenner, Ruette, and Devriendt (2017) classified swearwords into five categories, those are "behavior, "psychology", "personality", "sexuality" and "others".
 The researchers prove the meaning of swearwords in Mangandow Language is included as on of those categories.
 It will be proved in the result and discussion of the research given below.